Pentecost,

 This is because they service population and government centres

 at Sara and Longana.
-It's a good idea to book your
+It's a good idea to book your return.

 The airport